-Early registration for the Drug Discovery & Therapy World Congress 2017 is now OPEN.
+Early registration for the Drug Discovery & Therapy World Congress 2019 is now OPEN.
 Join us at this important event in Boston, USA.
+Deadline of all hotel bookings August 02, 2019.

 View a list of conference tracks covering CNS Drug Discovery & Therapy, Diabetes and Obesity, Pharmaceutical Biotechnology and Regenerative Medicine.

-Meet Participating Eminent Scientists and get an exclusive opportunity to network and be involved in inspiring and interesting discussions of scientists and researchers from all over the world.
+Check previous Participated Eminent Scientists discussions of scientists and researchers from all over the world

 Poster presenters can have a physical poster posted on the board and present it virtually.
 Communication between the Virtual poster presenters and the participants can be facilitated through Skype (live) or via email.